on what the Buddha taught

 SN35.146

-'I shall point out, almsmen, new and old action, cessation of action, and the way leading to cessation of action.
+'I shall point out, almsmen, old and new action, cessation of action, and the way going to the cessation of action.
 Therefor listen, pay attention well, I shall speak.

-Now which is, almsmen, the action one does at present by body, by speech, by intellect.
+OK what, almsmen, action one does at present by body, by speech, by intellect.
 This is called, almsmen, new action.

-Now which is, almsmen, to touch emancipation by cessation of action-by-body, action-by-speech, action-by-intellect.
+OK what, almsmen, touches emancipation by cessation of action by body, action by speech, action by intellect.
 This is called, almsmen, cessation of action.

-And which, almsmen, the way leading to cessation of action?
+And which is, almsmen, the way going to the cessation of action?

 Just this noble eightfold path viz. right view, right attitude, right speech, right doing, right way of life, right effort, right recollection, right concentration.
-This is called, almsmen, the way leading to cessation of action.
+This is called, almsmen, the way going to the cessation of action.

-Thus now, almsmen, taught, by me, is old action, taught is new action, taught is cessation of action, taught is the way leading to cessation of action.
+OK thus, almsmen, is by me pointed out old action, pointed out new action, pointed out cessation of action, pointed out the way going to the cessation of action.

-Now what, almsmen, should be done by a teacher for the welfare of disciples, with mercy, out of mercy, is therefor done by me for you.
+OK what, almsmen, should be done by a predecessor for the welfare of hearers, with mercy, out of mercy, is therefor done by me for you.
 These are, almsmen, roots of trees, these are empty places.
 Radiate, almsmen, don't be negligent, don't become remorseful afterwards.
 This is our instruction to you.'